-Fig. 20 shows four examples of on-line character identification.
+Fig. 15 shows two examples of on-line character identification.
 The identified characters are superimposed on the position of the corresponding character region.
-Concerning symbols indicating road structure, the skeletons of symbol regions are extracted.
-In these examples, the intensity (digitized in 8bits) of the blue region of the guidance sign ranges from 72 to 165 and the difference between the maximum and the minimum intensity of a region reaches 35 at most; nevertheless, the character regions are properly extracted thanks to the above-mentioned intensity transformation.
+Concerning symbols indicating road structure, the skeltons of symbol regions are extracted.

-Although we have not tried to recognize alphabets on
+Although we have not tried to recognize alphabets on guidance signs, the same method can basically be applied to alphabet recognition.